Altair-05/Altair/README.md

 - 🌱 I’m currently learning machine learning and cyber security🤩

-- ❓ Ask me about to dsa and frontend or a bit about cybersecurity🤗
+- ❓ Ask me about dsa and frontend or a bit about cybersecurity🤗

 - ⚡ Fun fact: My Git commits are like my bank balance—currently very low, but they will increase over time!😆